 History of Texas Back Institute

-In 1977, when they reconnected in Dallas, they began building their vision by creating a new model for helping patients conquer back and neck pain: an integrated multispecialty spinal clinic that included prevention, conservative care, surgical care, rehabilitation and research and development.
+In 1977, they began building a multispecialty spinal clinic that focused on prevention, conservative care, surgery, rehabilitation, research, and development.
 Shortly afterward, Drs.
-Hochschuler and Rashbaum founded Texas Back Institute.
-Their goal was on its way to becoming a reality: take the narrow niche of spine specialty and integrate it vertically by incorporating ergonomic analysis, fellowship training, research and new product development.
+Hochschuler and Rashbaum founded Texas Back Institute with the goal of integrating the narrow niche of spine specialty with ergonomic analysis, fellowship training, research, and product development.